gecche/laravel-policy-builder/README.md

 ```

 In the Code policy you have to define accordingly the  `aclEditing` method as done before.

-### Beyond the basics

-The package provides the `PolicyBuilderServiceProvider` which wraps the standard Laravel's Gate class
-and makes available methods for handling Eloquent Builders and returning filtered lists of allowed models.
-Also the PolicyBuilder facade is provided.

 #### Basic default builder methods: `all` and `none`